 So... which is right for you?
 We asked a large population of people with experience of working for Goldman and McKinsey, or J.P.
 Morgan and Bain & Co. for their opinions on the differences between the two industries.
 These - plus some quantitative information - are listed below.

 Are you a banker or a consultant?
 All will become clear.

 You want higher pay?
-Choose banking (for the first 20 years)
+Choose banking

 If you want money, you probably want to work in banking.
-As the figures below from pay benchmarking company Emolument.com are to be believed, front office banking careers are generally a lot more lucrative than careers in consulting.
+As the figures below from pay benchmarking company Emolument.com are to be believed, front office banking careers are a lot more lucrative than careers in consulting.

-While the pay in banking is plateauing, he says compensation at places like McKinsey only really kicks in at the senior partner level.
-He also says that if you look at the median compensation of consultants with 15 years’ experience versus that of bankers at the same level, consultants will come out on top.
+Compensation at places like McKinsey only really kicks in at the senior partner level.
+He also says that if you look at the median compensation of consultants with 15 years' experience versus that of bankers at the same level, consultants will come out on top.